dsagman/picat/readme_hkj.md

 hakank: The CP solution is faster (1.118s -> 0.174 and 0.403s -> 0.011, respectively, on my machine) if you use the labeling (search strategy) degree,updown:
 hakank:    solve($[degree,updown,min(L1), min(QE),

-hakank: Also, as mentioned earlier, Picat does not really support multi-objective optimization with two min/1.
+- As I understand it, Picat does not really support multi-objective optimization with two min/1.
+So I'm not sure how I got this to work!

 ```